Equipments Loan Financing

 Loans from the SBA.
 If you’re feeling lucky, you can always try to apply for a loan from a lender backed by the SBA.
 To do so, you may need to fill out a ton of paperwork and provide mountains of business and financial information.
 Truth be told, business owners can certainly secure loans with reasonable interest rates from the SBA.
 For the most part, however, these loans are difficult to obtain.
 In the event you’re approved, though, you’ll likely have to wait several weeks or even months to access cash.
 (Want to learn all about SBA loans and how to get them?
 Check out our guide to SBA loans here.)

 Selling equity.
 When you’re short on cash, you can always opt to sell equity in your company in exchange for financing.
 You’ll gain expertise from your new business partner, too.
 At the same time, that individual may decide to exert control over your operations in order to ensure their investment is protected.
 Unless you’re willing to give up some control of your business, you’ll likely want to avoid heading down this route.

 While an equipment loan may very well work wonders for certain companies, they aren’t perfect for everyone.
 To learn more about how your business can get the money it needs to buy new equipment or machinery with Direct Draw, check this out.

 Better yet, sign up for Fundbox to see if you qualify for financing today.
-There’s no fee to sign up and no personal credit check to get started.
-Just share some basic business information and you can receive a credit decision in just hours.
+There’s no fee to sign up and no paperwork required, just click to connect accounting software or business bank account and provide basic business details.
+You’ll get a credit decision in under 3 minutes.*